 Posthumously Conceived Children

-Posthumously conceived children will have inheritance rights provided that (1) the decedent authorizes the use of genetic material for posthumous conception in writing within seven years of death and appoints a person to make such decisions posthumously; (2) such person gives notice to the personal representative of the decedent's estate within seven months of the issuance of letters; (3) such person records the writing in the New York Surrogate's Court within seven months of the decedent's death; and (4) the child is in utero within 24 months or born within 33 months of the decedent's death.
+In 2014, posthumously conceived children were given inheritance rights provided that (1) the decedent authorizes the use of genetic material for posthumous conception in writing within seven years of death and appoints a person to make such decisions posthumously; (2) such person gives notice to the personal representative of the decedent's estate within seven months of the issuance of letters; (3) such person records the writing in the New York Surrogate's Court within seven months of the decedent's death; and (4) the child is in utero within 24 months or born within 33 months of the decedent's death.
 Under a bill awaiting enactment, the right to interest on delayed legacies to children of the decedent who are conceived after the decedent's death will begin on the later of seven months from the date of death and the child's date of birth.